noplacenoaddress/RNMnetwork/Part 1 - The Illuminati digital mafia/Chapter two - blockchain.md

 https://coinmarketcap.com/

-This is a very good portal to know about it.
-But why I speak about this feature?
+This is a very good portal to know about it. *But why I speak about this feature*?

+Many Bitcoin or **Ethereum** [[11]](https://en.wikipedia.org/wiki/Ethereum) based crypt concurrency are connected to the "Illuminati" pseudo dictatorship.
+Many of them are connected to the black, drug and prostitution market.
+Many also with corruption.
+I've done a public web page where you can consult about those coin that I've learned in radio frequency (voice to skull) about.